DevSnicket/eunice/README.md

 ## YAML

-So Euince has composability, for example multiple sources of dependency and structure, a common data format is described using YAML.
+So Euince has composability, e.g. multiple sources of dependency and structure, a common data format is described using YAML.

 ``` YAML
 - id: item in upper level of stack